niiknow/anx-api-proxy/README.md

 - `API_KEYS`=set this to secure your api with `X-API-Key` header
 - `REPORT_KEY`=set this to authenticate with report download

+# Note
+At the moment, we really have no reason for having a database since this is only use as a Proxy.

 # MIT